exaexa/ls47/README.md

 3. Find the next letter you want to encrypt on the board, its position is `P`.
 4. Look at the marker; numbers written on the marked tile are coordinates `M`.
 5. Compute position of the ciphertext as `C := P + M mod (7,7)`.
 Output the letter found on position `C` as ciphertext.
-6. Rotate the row that contains the plaintext letter one position to the right, carry the marker if present.
+6. Rotate the row that contains the plaintext letter one position to the right, but do not carry the marker if present (it should stay on the same coordinates).
-7. Rotate the column that now (after the first rotation) contains the ciphertext letter one position down, carry the marker if present.
+7. Rotate the column that now (after the first rotation) contains the ciphertext letter one position down, also not carrying the marker.
 8. Update the position of the marker: `M := M + C' mod (7,7)` where `C'` are the numbers written on the ciphertext tile.
 9. Repeat from 3 as many times as needed to encrypt the whole plaintext.